 Amsterdam Dance Event (otherwise known as ADE) is the world’s largest electronic dance music festival and networking platform.
 It is held annually in Amsterdam for five days in mid-October.
 Each year the city completely transforms itself, all anyone can talk about is ADE and the myriad of artists, performers as well as music and entertainment industry professionals the event attracts.
 Thousands of people from all over the globe make their way to the Dutch capital to talk, learn about and dance to the world’s best electronic sounds.
 Because the scope of this event is so broad and there are so many different elements that form it, ADE may feel a little overwhelming to first timers.
-Based on my experience at ADE 2017 as a festival goer and industry professional, here is The Nitty Gritty Guide to Amsterdam Dance Event.
+Based on my experience at ADE 2017 and 2018, here is The Nitty Gritty Guide to Amsterdam Dance Event.

 When did I attend?
 October 2017 and 2018